Kink Knowledgeable (Aware-Competent-Friendly)

 Some have defined kink as “non-normative” sexuality; more commonly, it is described as “deviant” or a “fetish.”
 If you look at dictionary definitions of “fetish”, you can’t miss the derogatory and pathological slant.
 Lo and behold, Merriam Webster offers an exception, a perfectly good definition of kink: “a clever unusual way of doing something.”

 I believe the public’s true involvement with kink is very high, but how it’s expressed is often hidden and private.
 Many couples’ first exposure to kink is through their different responses to pornography.
 Pornography is most often used passively (and not interactively or mutually).
-It reinforces the user’s sexual relationship with themselves, providing an initial (but far from definitive) sampling of the individual’s sexual self.
+It reinforces the user’s sexual relationship with themselves, providing an initial (though not definitive) sampling of the individual’s sexual self.

-But this blog post is not about pornography.
-I bring it up because its widespread use means that the public’s actual awareness of kink also is nearly universal and significant – not some tiny minority phenomenon.
+But this is not about pornography.
+I bring it up because its widespread use – and early research on the subject – indicates that the public’s actual awareness of kink also is nearly universal and significant – not some tiny minority phenomenon.

-I have to acknowledge the contribution of Esther Perel‘s published views on kink and relationships.
+I have to acknowledge the contribution of Esther Perel‘s published views on kink and relationships, given that she appeals to a largely vanilla readership.
 It’s not just that she develops personal and relational meanings of kink.
-It’s the dignity and respect with which she treats different forms of sexuality, and how that approach helps clients and therapists learn together.
+It’s her eloquent dignity and respect with which she treats different forms of sexuality, and how that approach helps clients and therapists work together.

 You’d hope that that approach would be a given for therapists, but it’s not (read below.)
 So “kink aware”, at least the way I use it, is about embracing the fundamental dignity of an ethically erotic, sexual and sensual self.